open-component-model/ocm-spec/doc/specification/formats/normalization.md

 The metadata of a component version is described by a [component-descriptor](../../specification/elements/README.md#component-descriptor).
 It contains volatile information, also, e.g. the artifact access specification, which might change during [transports](../../introduction/transports.md).
-Therefore, to calculate a digest, the component descriptor has to be transformed to an immutable technical reprsentation containing only signature relevant information.
+Therefore, to calculate a digest, the component descriptor has to be transformed to an immutable technical representation containing only static signature relevant information.
 This process is called [*component descriptor normalization*](componentdescriptor_normalization.md).

 To cover the content of the artifacts described by a component version, a digest for the artifact content has to be calculated, also, and incorporated into the